99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - for disaster recovery / backups
 - One Zone-IA
   - in a single AZ
-  - secondary copy of backup or data u can recreate
+  - secondary copy of backup or data you can recreate
 - Glacier Instant Retrieval
   - millisecond retrieval
 - Glacier flexible retrieval